Supporting the arts in our community

 Join us for a celebration of creativity and culture!

-Join us at the reception for a chance to meet artist, Elsie Howington.
+Join us at the reception for a chance to meet artist, Jessica Holt.
 Enjoy refreshments and the beauty of the works on display!

 The 2025 Emanuel Arts Council Summer Camp was held July 21-23 at the Vann Community House from 9AM to 12 noon.
 A total of 20 Emanuel County students in rising third through fifth grades attended the three-day camp free of charge.
 For the ninth year in a row, the camp was fully sponsored by the Mill Creek Foundation.